rovinski/rovinski.github.io/index.md

 * Higher *perceived speed* thanks to content pre-fetching
 * [Syntax highlighting](#syntax-highlighting), powered by [Rouge]
 * [LaTeX math blocks](#latex-math-blocks), powered by [KaTeX]
-* Change the wording of built-in strings and possibly translate in other languages[^4]
+* Change the wording of built-in strings and possibly translate in other languages
 * Support for categories and tags
 * Built-in icons for many social networks
 * Simple and semantic HTML — can be viewed even with text-based browsers